denissimon/prediction-builder/README.md

 $data = [[1,20],[2,70],[2,45],[3,81],[5,73],[6,80],[7,110]];
 $x = 4.5;

-// What is the expected y value with the given x value? try {
+// What is the expected y value for a given x value? try {
     $prediction = new PredictionBuilder($x, $data);
     $result = $prediction->build(); // y = 76.65